s1xology/jun-bill-dashboard/README.md

 ## Daily Usage Workflow

-- Use the Apple Shortcuts to track expenses on your iOS device.
+1. Use the Apple Shortcuts to track expenses on your iOS device.
-- The plist configuration triggers AppleScript to automatically export data to Google Drive every day.
+2. The plist configuration triggers AppleScript to automatically export data to Google Drive every day.
-- Google Apps Script processes the CSV data into Google Sheets automatically.
+3. Google Apps Script processes the CSV data into Google Sheets automatically.
-- Access the Google Looker Studio dashboard to visualize and analyze your expenses.
+4. Access the Google Looker Studio dashboard to visualize and analyze your expenses.

 ## Data Refresh Frequency

-The data pipeline operates with the following refresh intervals to ensure timely updates while avoiding unnecessary resource consumption:

 - **Data to Numbers**: Real-time - Multiple entries per day as expenses occur
 - **Numbers to CSV**: Triggered 3 times daily, but executes maximum once per day
-- **CSV to Google Sheets**: Once per day at 02:00 AM via Google Apps Script trigger
+- **CSV to Google Sheets**: Once per day in the morning via Google Apps Script trigger
 - **Google Sheets to Dashboard**: Auto-refreshes every 15 minutes in Looker Studio

 ## **Live Dashboard**